pranavrc/tenor/README.md

 (conjunct-melody) 65  67  67  70  72  70  72  74  76  77  76  69  69  70  72  65  67  69  65  65
 ```

-The [map-entity](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L127) function takes a rhythm and a melody, and creates a list of hash-maps, each of the format `{:note note :pos beat}`, indicating which note of the melody goes into which beat in the rhythm.
+The [map-entity](https://github.com/pranavrc/tenor/blob/master/src/tenor/constructs.clj#L127) function takes a rhythm and a melody, and creates a list of hash-maps, each of the format `{:note note, :pos beat}`, indicating which note of the melody goes into which beat in the rhythm.

 ```
 user=> (def musical-piece (map-entity rhythm conjunct-melody))